duanebester/bbhw-ts/README.md

+# BeagleBone Black Hardware

+Support for I2C, GPIO, and PWM on the BBB with TypeScript.

 ### Setup

 Need to have [i2c-bus](https://github.com/fivdi/i2c-bus) library installed in your `NODE_PATH` on the beaglebone black.

+> Note that i2c-bus supports Node.js versions 10, 12, 14, 16, 18 and 20.

 ```bash
 sudo apt-get install nodejs npm